-- 1. Cell phones, smart watches, and other electronic devices may not be used during school hours without the permission of the Head of School.
-Use of these items, or attempted use of these items, during school hours, will result in the confiscation and a disciplinary response from the Head of School.
+- Cell phones, smart watches, and other electronic devices may not be used during school hours without the permission of the Dean of Students or Head of School.
+Use of these items, or attempted use of these items, in a classroom or common space during school hours (8:00am to 3:00pm) will result in the confiscation and a disciplinary response from a Dean.
 The appearance of these items during school hours will be interpreted as an attempt at usage.
-All of these should be kept in lockers. - 2.
-The administration reserves the right to view messages/images on a student's cell phone, smart watch, or other electronic communication device with the permission of the student's parent. - 3.
-Any reproduction or use of the school seal or other official school logos without the express written consent of the school is prohibited and can result in legal and or disciplinary response. - 4.
-No photography is permitted at any time without the permission of the Head of School. - 5.
-Social media: Creating school social networking accounts (including, but not limited to Facebook), is not endorsed or encouraged by Covington Latin School.
+All of these should be kept in lockers. - During non-school hours, CLS administration and/or faculty may ask for phones to be put away if the situation warrants it. - Lockers must be locked with a school-provided lock at all times. - The administration reserves the right to view messages/images on a student's cell phone, smart watch, or other electronic communication device with the permission of the student's parent. - Any reproduction or use of the school seal or other official school logos without the express written consent of the school is prohibited and can result in legal and or disciplinary response. - No photography is permitted at any time without the permission of the Dean of Students or Head of School. - Social media: Creating school social networking accounts (including, but not limited to Facebook, Instagram, TikTok, etc.), is not endorsed or encouraged by Covington Latin School.
 In accordance with our school's Technology Responsible Use Policy, defamatory comments about the school or its employees made by parents at any time on a social networking site is a breach of the parent/school partnership and may be grounds for a student(s) being dismissed from the school.
 Use of the school name, teacher name, and/or school logo in establishing such groups is not permitted.